peter88213/nvhelp-de/source/book_view.rst

    The entry can be completed by pressing the ``Enter`` key.

 Aktuelle Wortzahl als Anfangswert setzen
-   Click this button to enter your current word count in the **Beginning count** field.
+   Click this Schaltfläche to enter your current word count in the **Beginning count** field.

 Wörter geschrieben